kimjisung78/MCRepair/markdowns/Time_19.md

 +   } else if (offsetLocal > 0 - 1) {
 ```

 #### II.
-Fixed chunks and locations - T1B
+Fixed chunks and locations
-* The number of used chunks: 1 chunk
+* The number of fixed chunks: 1 chunk
-* The number of used locations: 1 location
+* The number of fixed locations: 1 location
 ```java
 src/main/java/org/joda/time/DateTimeZone.java: 900
 } else if (offsetLocal > 0 - 1) {